TodePond/TodePondDotCom/wikiblogarden/genocide/trans/feel/me/readme.md

-# What it feels like to be trans

 I can't tell you what it feels like to be trans because everyone's experience is completely different.

 I *can*, however, tell you what it feels like for *me* to be trans.